sensible-hq/sensible-docs/readme-sync/v0/integrations/4000 - quick-extraction/7600 - excel-reference.md

 Each  `<field_id>` sheet lists the output of a single field.
 Sensible outputs a field to this sheet if the field outputs multiple values.
 For example:

-- the Table methods, invoices, and other methods that output nested JSON objects.
+- the [table methods](doc:table-methods), invoices, and other methods that output nested JSON objects.
 - methods that output arrays of unpredictable length, for example, fields with `"match":"all"` configured.

 Example